bg-write/koopa-vgm/content/case-study.md

 ## 🎵 **Ask: Let's Make a Playlist** {#ask-lets-make-a-playlist}

-To make life easier and impose some structure, I decided to act like a consultant for a music streaming company.
+To make my life easier and impose some structure, I decided to act like a data consultant for a music streaming company.

 ### **The Problem**
 This streaming company has no playlists or editorial context to talk about the vast and diverse VGM scattered across their platform, even if they understand and appreciate how massive the video game industry is and its growing intersection with the music industry.
 They're also underwhelmed by their competition's VGM playlists that focus more on very recent hits along with covers and user remixes of classic VGM.
 These playlists get the job done, but they feel random and incomplete.